mintary/comp-250-prep/Week1_Sep8.md

 In the game **Wordle**, a player enters a 5-letter word guess for the hidden word.

-If any given letter is in the correct place and in the correct position, we mark it as green.
+If any given letter is in the hidden word and in the correct position, we mark it as green.

-If any given letter is in an incorrect place, but is in the correct position, we mark it as yellow.
+If any given letter is in an incorrect position, but is in the hidden word, we mark it as yellow.

 Otherwise, the letter is marked as grey.